jekyll/jekyll/site/_docs/templates.md

 {% endhighlight %}

-You won't need to place your included content within the `_includes` directory.Instead, the inclusion is specifically relative to the file where the tag is being used.
-For example,if `_posts/2014-09-03-my-file.markdown` uses the `include_relative` tag, the included file must be within the `_posts` directory, or one of its subdirectories.
+You won't need to place your included content within the `_includes` directory.
+Instead, the inclusion is specifically relative to the file where the tag is being used.
+For example, if `_posts/2014-09-03-my-file.markdown` uses the `include_relative` tag, the included file must be within the `_posts` directory, or one of its subdirectories.
 You cannot include files in other locations.